careers-medical-examiner-990x358

 Schools with Accredited Forensic Medicine Degree Programs

-Forensic science is a discipline in which the scientific method is used to investigate crimes and examine evidence that may be presented within a legal setting such as a court of law.
-Forensic science includes many disciplines such as fingerprint and DNA analysis, forensic anthropology, and wildlife forensics.
+Forensic science is a discipline in which the scientific method is used to investigate crimes and examine evidence that may be presented within a legal setting, such as a court of law.
+Forensic science encompasses many disciplines, including fingerprint and DNA analysis, forensic anthropology, and wildlife forensics.

 Regardless of their specialization, forensic scientists address a common set of issues and goals in their work.
-These include conducting investigations so that reliable results can be created, communicating their findings to non-expert audiences such as juries, effectively applying new technologies, and being open to continued learning as the field of forensic science evolves.
+These include conducting investigations to create reliable results, communicating their findings to non-expert audiences such as juries, effectively applying new technologies, and being open to continued learning as the field of forensic science evolves.

 Given the variety of crimes, weapons, and motives, forensic medicine practitioners may need to frequently draw upon a substantial repository of knowledge to complete their work.
-Knowledge of weapons, disease processes, and how the human body responds to injury can all prove critical to the success of a forensic medicine practitioner.
+Knowledge of weapons, disease processes, and how the human body responds to injury can all prove critical to a practitioner’s success.

 Degree and Certificate Programs Related to Forensic Medicine